 \section{Introduction}

-Methods for analysing age-specific demographic data can be loosely divided into two categories: those considering age either as a discrete variable in real space $R^p$ ($p$ represents the total number of ages) or as a continuous variable in function space bounded within a finite interval.
-In the discrete case, \cite{Bell92}, \cite{Lee93}, \cite{LC92}, and \cite{LL05} have done extensive work on modelling and forecasting age-specific fertility and mortality, where the demographic rates at different ages are considered as discrete data points.
-In the continuous case, \cite{DPR11}, \cite{DPR12}, \cite{HBY13}, and \cite{HU07} introduced functional data analysis to model and forecast age-specific demographic rates at a given year as a continuous and smooth function, which can later be converted to discrete ages at any sampling interval. \cite{HU07} emphasised that the main advantage of functional data analysis is that the smoothing technique can be incorporated into the modelling and forecasting of functions, so any missing or noisy data can be naturally dealt with.
+Methods for analysing age-specific demographic data can be loosely divided into two categories: those considering age a discrete variable in real space $R^p$ ($p$ represents the total number of ages) or those considering age a continuous variable in function space bounded within a finite interval.
+For methods considering age a discrete variable, \cite{Bell92}, \cite{Lee93}, \cite{LC92}, and \cite{LL05} have performed extensive work on modelling and forecasting age-specific fertility and mortality, where the demographic rates at different ages are considered discrete data points.
+For methods considering age a continuous variable, \cite{DPR11}, \cite{HBY13}, \cite{HU07}, and \cite{Shang16} have introduced functional data analysis to model and forecast age-specific demographic rates at a given year as a continuous and smooth function, which can later be converted to discrete ages at any sampling interval. \cite{HU07} emphasised that the main advantage of functional data analysis is that the smoothing technique can be incorporated into the modelling and forecasting of functions, so any missing or noisy data can be naturally dealt with.